Quantum non-Gaussianity of multi-phonon states of a single atom: Introduction

 \section{Introduction}

-Long-term progress in a nonlinear control of quantum mechanical states allows the deterministic generation of discrete quanta of energy embedded in a single motional mode~\cite{leibfried1996experimental,meekhof1996generation,roos1999quantum,toyoda2015hong,kienzler2017quantum, ding2017quantum,zhang2018noon,fluhmann2019encoding,mccormick2019quantum,chu2018creation}.
-They found a direct application in quantum sensing~\cite{gessner2019metrological,wolf2019motional}.
-This effort has opened many ways to generate other quantum non-Gaussian (QNG) states broadly useful in quantum metrology~\cite{hanamura2021estimation,mccormick2019quantum,duivenvoorden2017single}, and quantum error correction~\cite{michael2016new,hu2019quantum,campagne2020quantum,fluhmann2019encoding}.
-QNG aspects have also appeared as a consequence of nonlinear dynamics on the oscillator ground states as well in broadly discussed quantum engines~\cite{ghosh2018thermodynamic, maslennikov2019quantum} and recently, in quantum phase transitions~\cite{cai2021observation}.
-Nonlinearity is always required in some form, since QNG properties can never rise from any mixture of Gaussian states produced by linearized dynamics~\cite{hudson1974wigner,walschaers2021non}.
+Long-term progress in nonlinear control of quantum mechanical states allows the deterministic generation of discrete quanta of energy embedded in a single motional mode~\cite{leibfried1996experimental,meekhof1996generation,roos1999quantum,toyoda2015hong,kienzler2017quantum, ding2017quantum,zhang2018noon,fluhmann2019encoding,mccormick2019quantum,chu2018creation}.
+They find direct application in quantum sensing~\cite{gessner2019metrological,wolf2019motional}.
+This effort has opened many ways to generate other quantum non-Gaussian (QNG) states broadly useful in quantum metrology~\cite{hanamura2021estimation,mccormick2019quantum,duivenvoorden2017single} and quantum error correction~\cite{michael2016new,hu2019quantum,campagne2020quantum,fluhmann2019encoding}.
+QNG aspects have also appeared as a consequence of nonlinear dynamics on oscillator ground states as well as in the broadly discussed quantum engines~\cite{ghosh2018thermodynamic, maslennikov2019quantum} and recently, in quantum phase transitions~\cite{cai2021observation}.
+Nonlinearity is always required in some form, since QNG properties can never arise from any mixture of Gaussian states produced by linearized dynamics~\cite{hudson1974wigner,walschaers2021non}.
 In a continuous-variable representation, QNG states can exhibit a spectrum of negative values of a Wigner function~\cite{schleich2011quantum}.
-Recently, also Husimi function has been used to define a stellar representation of QNG states~\cite{chabaud2020stellar}.
-However, these representations are not very useful for applications that depend on the particular elements of the density matrix in the discrete Fock states basis.
-For optical tests of QNG features belonging to the Fock states with an unambiguous identification possibilities beyond continuous-variable representation based on Wigner function, hierarchies of criteria for photonic states have been derived and experimentally verified~\cite{lachman2019faithful}.
+For optical tests of QNG features belonging to Fock states with an unambiguous identification the possibilities beyond a continuous-variable representations based on the Wigner function, hierarchies of criteria for photonic states have been derived and experimentally verified for up to three photons~\cite{lachman2019faithful}.
+Recently, the Husimi function has also been used to define a stellar representation of QNG states~\cite{chabaud2020stellar}.
 They specifically accent the optical loss being the main limitation of propagating states of light.
+Note that the condition for genuine n-photon quantum non-Gaussianity introduced in~\cite{lachman2019faithful} is equivalent to the stellar rank for Fock states~\cite{chabaud2021certification}.